AIRES: A system for air shower simulations: Input parameters for the interaction models

-The default mean free paths are the ones corresponding to the external hadronic package linked to the simulation program, that is, the SIBYLL (QGSJET) set for program \kwbf;Aires; (\kwbf;AiresQ;).
-The following example illustrates how to alter the default settings: \idlidx;MFPHadronic;\idlidx;MFPThreshold; \kwexample{ MFPHadronic \kwt;Bartol;\\ MFPThreshold \kwt;120 GeV; } These instructions imply that the ``Bartol'' mean free paths\footnote{{\bf IMPORTANT:} Directives \kwbf;MFPHadronic; and \kwbf;MFPThreshold; replace the obsolete directives \obsidlbfx;BartolMFP; and \obsidlbfx;BartolThreshold;, respectively, supported in AIRES version 1.4.2 or earlier.
-All input data sets containing those directives should be adequately modified.} will be used for collisions with energies over 120 GeV, while the standard mean free paths will be used for the ones with lower energies.
+The default mean free paths are the ones corresponding to the external hadronic package linked to the simulation program.
+The following example illustrates how to alter the default settings: \idlidx;MFPHadronic;\idlidx;MFPThreshold; \kwexample{ MFPHadronic \kwt;SIBYLL23c;\\ MFPThreshold \kwt;120 GeV; } These instructions imply that the ``SIBYLL23c'' mean free paths will be used for collisions with energies over 120 GeV, while the standard mean free paths will be used for the ones with lower energies.